roee88/killercoda-scenario-istio/istio-kiali/setup.md

 ## Expose Kiali UI

 Throughout this scenario we will use Kiali as a user interface to manage our mesh.

+Kiali can help you in operation tasks such as:
+1. Enable sidecar injection to existing workloads
+2. Create routing rules
+3. Generate optimized Istio configurations from observed state

+Kiali has observability features including:
+1. Visualize your mesh as graphs
+2. Monitor mesh metrics
+3. Display workload access logs
+4. Distributed request tracing visibility

 Expose the Kiali dashboard with the following command:

 ```